Ohinemutu is a living Māori village set on the picturesque shores of Lake Rotorua.

 Ohinemutu became the main centre for the Rotorua region in the early 1870s.
 Visitors, including royalty, arrived at this bustling settlement before going on to visit the Pink and White terraces at Lake Tarawera, and to experience the healing waters of Rotorua.

 Today the village retains a sense of importance.
-The large meeting house provides the setting for many significant ocacasions for the people of this area.
+The large meeting house provides the setting for many significant occasions for the people of this area.

-Towards the lake's edge is the magnificently decorated Saint Faiths church.
-Inside the church, Māori carvings and woven panels add a unique dimension to the European Tudor-style architecture.
-A memorable feature is a window etched with the image of Jesus clad in a Māori cloak – he appears to walk towards you across the surface of the lake.
+Towards the lake's edge is the historic and magnificently decorated St Faith’s Church, which was completed in 1914.
+While its exterior is Tudor-style, the church interior has a strong Māori influence, with beautiful carvings and woven panels.
+A memorable feature is a window etched with the image of Jesus wearing a Māori cloak – he appears to walk across the surface of the lake.